LegalTechBookClub/LegalTechBookClub.com/README.md

 *Unlocking the potential of legal tech through community and discussion*

-**For the Month of August we will be reading rules for a flatworld by Gillian Hadfield.**
+**For the Month of September we will be reading rules for a flatworld by Gillian Hadfield.**
 Approximate date of our first Google Hangout is August 24th.

 ![image](https://user-images.githubusercontent.com/10615650/43371278-140cef8c-9354-11e8-9be6-2d025fe0c71b.png)